canderton3/7641Team24/midterm_report.md

 call out features of clusters that indicate candidates (process and describe some math, Why)
 ## Unsupervised
 ### K-means
-K-Means is a clustering algorithm that groups points around a selected K number of centroids.
-The team used an elbow graph in order to identify what the best number of K is.
+K-means is a clustering algorithm that groups points around a selected K number of centroids.
+K-means requires a predetermined value of K. The K-means algorithim iteratively assign's data points to the nearest centroid, then moves the centroid assignment to the average of the points assigned to it.
+This process continues until the algorithim converges.

+Our team tuned our K-means model based on finding the optimal K in an elbow curve graph.
+The elbow curve graph calculates the sum of square distances from each point and the centroid that the point is assigned to.
+This calculation is done over a range of K centroids.
+The range we selected was from 1-15 centroids.
+The sum of squared distances (or errors) is then ploted on a graph.
+Next, we ran a function to identify the point of inflection on the curve, known as the "elbow".
+This value is then used as the value of K for our K-means algorithim.

 ### Gaussian Mixture Modeling
 Gaussian Mixture Modeling results on the exoplanets data still required some data preparation before final results could be interpreted.
 The primary method the team used to analyze results with GMM was to normalize all non-binary data using StandardScaler().
 Once we concatenated all of the team’s data back together, the team then generated a scipy GMM model with the normalized data.